sematext/docs/docs/tags/index.md

 It is not recommended to use the names from our [Common Schema](./common-schema) for your own, [Custom Tags](./custom-tags).

-Tags you define can be grouped and filtered in dashboards and reports, including tags that are automatically configured in our [Agents](../agents).
+Tags you define, and tags that are automatically configured in our [Agents](../agents), can be used to group and filter data in dashboards and reports.
 Take a look at the [Common Schema](./common-schema) to see all the tags we gather automatically.

 The point of having tags is to simplify using Sematext Cloud.
 By using our full-text search, filtering and grouping features, you can quickly view the data you are looking for.